newsdev/ai2html/index.md

 ## Using fonts other than Arial and Georgia

-If you want to use fonts other than Arial and Georgia, you can add them to the `fonts` array in the `constants` section of the script.
+If you want to use fonts other than Arial and Georgia, you can add them to a `fonts` array in an `ai2html-config.json` config file (see above).
 You will need to know how Illustrator refers to the font.
 Enter this name as the `aifont` property.

 You can find the names that Illustrator uses for all the fonts used in your document by choosing `Find Font…` from the `Type` menu.
 You can also use the [aifontname script](https://raw.githubusercontent.com/newsdev/ai2html/master/utilities/aifontname.js), which will tell you the fonts used for selected text blocks.